artrz/thunderbird-nord-hardt-theme/README.md

 ## Versioning and releasing

+Once you're in the main branch with all changes merged and ready to release a new version:

 Use `npm run bump` to increment the version and update the changelog and commit the changes.
 Internally, `bump` uses cliff-jumper to automatize the process.